Selection process for BA (Honours) Animation

 Unconditional offer for the course that you have applied for – usually made when you have already completed your qualifications and met the academic requirements we are asking for.

-Change of course offer for the BA Honours Animation with Foundation Year.
-If your interviewer decides that you do not yet have the skills and attributes necessary to make a successful start on the degree course that you have applied to, you may be offered a place on this course.
-This takes the form of a foundation year, run in-house by our tutors, and will build your creative skills and attributes.
-If you complete this foundation year successfully, you will automatically progress onto the degree course.
+Change of course offer for the foundation degree.
+If your portfolio reviewers decide that you are not ready to make a successful start on the degree course that you have applied to, you may be offered a place on this course.
+This takes the form of a foundation year, run in-house by our tutors, with the aim of building your creative skills and attributes.
+If you complete the foundation year successfully, you will automatically progress onto your chosen degree course.

-Unsuccessful – unfortunately we are not able to offer you a place on the course.
-We do not feel that you have the necessary skills or experience to be successful on one of our courses.
-However, this does not prevent you from applying in the future, should you undertake further study to develop your skills and experience.
+Unsuccessful – this means that unfortunately we are not able to offer you a place on the course as your portfolio reviewers do not feel that you have the necessary skills or experience to be successful on one of our courses.
+However, this does not prevent you from applying in the future, should you undertake further study to develop your skills and experience and portfolio.